Am I Too Brown To Be Emo? How Alternative Beauty Favours Whiteness

 “

-One quick image search for 'emo girl' shows a hierarchy of idolized alternative 'goals'.
+One quick image search for 'emo girl' shows a hierarchy of idolised alternative 'goals'.
 The problem?
 The majority are built in white beauty standards.

 ”